Schedule: M-F, 8am-5pm; additional hours as necessary

 The employee regularly exhibits digital dexterity when entering data into computer, frequently sits for extended periods of time, and occasionally stands and walks.
 Employee occasionally reaches with hands or arms and stoops, kneels, crouches or crawls.
 Employee converses verbally with others in person and by telephone.
 Vision demands include close, detailed vision when focusing on computer screen.
 Employee occasionally lifts or exerts force up to 10 pounds.

-Master's degree in Counseling, Psychology, Student Affairs, Social Work or a related field from an accredited college or university, supplemented by a minimum of three (3) years of related counseling experience.
-Licensed (or eligible to be licensed within 3-6 months) to practice independently as a mental health provider in the state of Ohio as it relates to degree.
+Associate degree in Human Resources, Business Administration or a related field; and three (3) years of experience in Human Resources, specifically in Talent Acquisition.
 State Motor Vehicle Operator's License or demonstrable ability to gain access to work site(s).
 An appropriate combination of education, training, coursework and experience may qualify a candidate.

 Columbus State Community College has been meeting the diverse educational needs of the Central Ohio community for more than 50 years.
 The college is proud to be an important contributor to the growth and progress of the region and to serve as the front door to higher education in Central Ohio.
 From the first graduating class in 1965 through this year, 50,000 students have earned associate degrees in 50-plus technical fields and academic transfer programs.
 Columbus State also offers Associate of Arts and Associate of Science degree programs whose coursework fulfills the freshman and sophomore year requirements for bachelor’s degree programs offered by four-year colleges and universities throughout the state.
 Specific transfer agreements with more than 40 colleges and universities are in place at Columbus State, and new direct-to degree partnership programs are being developed all the time.
 Columbus State now has two campuses serving Central Ohio educational needs.
 The Columbus Campus is located on 85 acres in downtown Columbus.
 The 108-acre, full-service Delaware Campus welcomed its first students in 2010.
 Additionally, Columbus State offers classes at nine convenient regional learning centers throughout Central Ohio.